 State Strategy 3.2: Ensure seamless access to programs and services of the workforce delivery system to all lowans.
-Seamless access to programs and services means the information is easy to follow and find on appropriate workforce and business websites and other access points that technology takes advantage of for information availability.

 State Strategy 3.3: Continuous improvement of the system to ensure no programmatic or physical barriers exist to accessing programs and services by all lowans.